 You just learned the steps to create an LLC and can now begin your own business journey.
 While the steps to create an LLC may be a little nerve-wracking, you are now that much closer and are now much more prepared to take the first few steps in creating an LLC.

 How Much Does It Cost to Form an LLC?

 How much it costs to form an LLC will depend on the state you live in.
 It could cost anywhere from $50 to $500 to form the LLC and an annual fee of $100 to maintain the LLC.
 If you work with an attorney, your fees increase.

 Unlike C-Corporations and S-Corporations, LLCs are not subject to federal income tax.
 All profits that come through the LLC go directly to members, who report profits on their personal tax returns.
 If the LLC has multiple members, it is required to submit form 1065 to the IRS, the document that shows the annual earnings of the LLC.

 Although LLCs do not pay federal income tax, there are state taxes that need to be paid.
 Most states have a “franchise tax” for LLCs.
 This is a percentage of the LLC’s earnings or a flat rate.
 LLCs with employees have to register for Unemployment Insurance Tax and Income Withholding Tax.
 LLCs that sell products and services must have a seller’s permit and abide by sales tax requirements in their state.

 Technically there is no LLC license.
 Instead, business entities are required to have a state business license, whether that business is a sole proprietorship, corporation, or LLC.

 How Long Does It Take to Form an LLC?

-Typically, an LLC can be officially formed within three weeks, sometimes less.
+For how long it takes to form an LLC, typically, it can be officially formed within three weeks, sometimes less.
 For an added cost, most states offer expedited LLC formation, sometimes taking only one day to complete.